TheProdigyLeague/d1g174l-gtek33pr/README.md

 # Digital Gatekeepers vs. Unregulated Data Brokers

-This document aims to clarify what the difference is between Digital Gatekeepers and Unregulated Data Brokers within the realm of deep learning, social media, job marketes, and data transparency.
+This document aims to clarify what the difference is between Digital Gatekeepers and Unregulated Data Brokers within the realm of deep learning, social media, job markets, and data transparency.

 ## What is Digital Gatekeeper?